wdebeaum/piano-keyboard/BUILD.md

 ### Plastic Parts

 The keys and their support structure can be printed on a 3D printer.
-Open `piano-keyboard.scad` in [OpenSCAD](https://www.openscad.org/).
+Open `octave.scad` in [OpenSCAD](https://www.openscad.org/).
 By default this shows one assembled octave, including ghosts for the non-printed parts.
 You can also see a version with a cutaway in the C key to show how things fit together, by commenting out `assembled();` and uncommenting `cutaway();`, at the end of the file.

 You may need to adjust some parameters in the section labeled "parameters that depend on printer capabilities".
 I use an original [Printrbot](https://reprap.org/wiki/Printrbot), printing in ABS plastic onto blue painter's tape with a coating of ABS glue (made by dissolving waste ABS in a small amount of acetone to make it just gooey enough to spread).
 The Printrbot has a relatively small print bed (~ 124mm × 144mm, the white keys just barely fit), and printing in ABS onto tape means I have to worry a lot about prints curling up due to differential thermal contraction, especially with long thin pieces like piano keys.
 I also tend to have problems with close-fitting parts, solved with the `gap` parameter and a few others for specific situations.
 These issues are why I don't include my STL files here, only the original OpenSCAD file; you really should make your own STLs.